 Postcard found on eBay.

 Daniel Morgan Clower was born in Alabama in 1835; he arrived in Dallas in 1879, coming from Comanche, where Maud was born in 1877.
 Clower died in 1927 at the age of 92; Maud died in 1948.
-His wife, Ellender Paralee Clower, died in 1917 (at which time the couple had been married for more than fifty years).
+His wife, Ellender Paralee Clower, died in 1917 (at which time the couple had been married for more than sixty years).